MicrosoftDocs/office-developer-client-docs/docs/project/create-retrieve-update-delete-projects-using-project-server-javascript.md

 description: "Get the current ProjectContext instance; retrieve and iterate through the collection of published projects on the server; create, retrieve, check out, and delete a project by using the Project Server JavaScript object model; and change a project's properties."
 ---

-# Create, retrieve, update, and delete projects
+# Create, retrieve, update, and delete projects using Project Server JavaScript

 The scenarios in this article show how to get the current **ProjectContext** instance; retrieve and iterate through the collection of published projects on the server; create, retrieve, check out, and delete a project by using the Project Server JavaScript object model; and change a project's properties.